lopes/logbook/content/2021-password-management.md

 - using a recovery code
 - backing up the OTP application

+{% admonition(type="note", title="Note") %}
-> Recovery codes can be used only once, so after using one of the N codes provided, this code becomes invalid.
+Recovery codes can be used only once, so after using one of the N codes provided, this code becomes invalid.
 Users must make sure of generating new codes before using all available codes.
+{% end %}

 There is no consense among services on how to provide a fallback solution to MFA.
 Some of them allow the users to see the private key for the TOTP, others allow users to take note of recovery codes, and others allow users of setting up other ways to receive the OTP.
 But if the user has none of these options, the only thing left is to back up the content of GAuth, which is not trivial.

+{% admonition(type="note", title="Note") %}
-> Other solutions such as [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) and [Authy](https://authy.com/) provide ways of backing up data, but I prefer GAuth.
+Other solutions such as [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) and [Authy](https://authy.com/) provide ways of backing up data, but I prefer GAuth.
+{% end %}

 To backup GAuth data, the user must trick the application like he wanted to export GAuth's data, but instead of reading the generated QR code with another GAuth instance, the user will take a photo of the cellphone's screen (GAuth blocks screenshots while showing the QR code).
 Needless to say, this must be done in a secure place and using trusted devices.